RichardRed0x/checkonchain/research_articles/dcr_unforgeable_costliness/dcr_unforgeable_costliness.md

 In [Part 1 of this series](https://medium.com/@_Checkmatey_/monetary-premiums-can-altcoins-compete-with-bitcoin-54c97a92c6d4), I established that a convincing relationship exists between **Decred's** scarcity, measured by stock-to-flow ratio, and its market valuation.
 The linear regression analysis suggests that there is an underlying demand for DCR which is of remarkably similar conviction to that for BTC during it's formative years.

-In fact the correlations between **Decred** and **Bitcoin** at an equivalent age of 3.67 years are so strong that additional work is required to establish the depth to which **Decred** is following in **Bitcoin's** footsteps.
+In fact the correlations between **Decred** and **Bitcoin** at an equivalent age of 3.67 years (50% coins mined) are so strong, additional work is justified to establish the depth to which **Decred** is following in **Bitcoin's** footsteps.

-In this paper, I explore the **Security and Consensus** mechanisms of **Decred** and **Bitcoin** to quantify the unforgeable costliness of coin production.
-The immutability and resistance of these protocols to monopolistic capture is the core value proposition which enables the separation of money and state.
-As such, quantifying the performance and security budgets will provide confidence for people who chose to securely store their wealth in BTC or DCR, potentially for thousands of years to come.
+In this paper, I explore the **Security and Consensus** mechanisms of **Decred** and **Bitcoin** to quantify the unforgeable costliness of coin production, cost to attack each network and the finality of transactions.

+Immutability and censorship resistance is the core value proposition of sound money protocols and that which truely enables the separation of money and state.
+As such, quantifying the security budgets, performance and finality will provide confidence for users, investors and speculators who chose to store their wealth in BTC or DCR, potentially for hundreds of years or more.

 ## Disclosure

 *This paper was written and researched as part of the author's [research proposal](https://proposals.decred.org/proposals/78b50f218106f5de40f9bd7f604b048da168f2afbec32c8662722b70d62e4d36) accepted by the Decred DAO.
 Thus, the writer was paid in DCR for their billed time undertaking the research.
 Nevertheless, the study aims to be objective and mathematically rigorous based on publicly available market and blockchain data.
-All findings can be readily verified by readers in the attached [spreadsheet]() and all assumptions shall be clearly stated.*
+All findings can be readily verified by readers in the attached [spreadsheet](analysis/dcr_unforgeable_analysis.xlsx) and all assumptions shall be clearly stated.*

-# ***UPDATE SPREADSHEET LINK***

-# Part 2 - Unforgeable Costliness
+# Unforgeable Costliness

 An essential characteristic of a digital sound money protocol is **Unforgeable Costliness**, that is the impossability of producing the asset without a provable expendature of capital, energy and/or time.
 Unforgeable Costliness stipulates that one of these scarce resources must be exchanged for production of another (capital being an abstraction of both energy and time).
 Without it, production may be gamed by those with greater access to the source, subsequently destroying the confidence and trust in future expectations of inflation.